Trifle::Docs

 Features

-- Template system - ERB templates with layout support
+- Template system.
+ERB templates with layout support.

-- Flexible integration - Works with Rack, Rails, Sinatra
+- Flexible integration.
+Rack, Rails, Sinatra.

-- Navigation helpers - Automatic menu and breadcrumb generation
+- Navigation helpers.
+Automatic menu and breadcrumb generation.

 Contributing